SachaPaquette/DiscordBot/README.md

 python discordbot.py
 ```
 ## Commands Available
-    !health: Check if the bot is alive.
+    !health: Health check for the bot.
     !join: Join the voice channel.
     !leave: Leave the voice channel.
     !ping <username>: Ping a user.
+    !play <url>: Play a song.
     !skip: Skip the current song.
-    !play <url>: Play a song.
     !nowplaying: Display the current song.
     !queue: Display the queue.
     !clear: Clear the queue.